shreyash-patukale/morse_decoder_vsdsquadronmini/README.md

 ## Introduction

-This project presents the design and implementation of an efficient Morse Code Decoder utilizing the VSDSquadron mini microcontroller.
-The system interprets Morse code signals through a single-button interface, employing precise timing analysis to differentiate between short presses (representing dots) and long presses (representing dashes).
-The decoded Morse code is then processed in real-time and displayed on an OLED screen using I2C serial communication.
-This implementation underscores the potential of integrating minimal hardware components with advanced signal processing algorithms to facilitate reliable and effective digital communication.
+This project demonstrates the design and implementation of a Morse Code Decoder using the VSDSquadron mini microcontroller.
+Morse code signals are input via a single-button interface, with short and long presses representing dots and dashes.
+The CH32V003F4U6 microcontroller processes these signals in real-time and displays the decoded text on an OLED screen using I2C communication.
+This system showcases the efficient use of minimal hardware resources to achieve accurate and reliable digital communication through advanced signal processing techniques.

 ## Overview

-The project aims to develop a digital system that decodes Morse code signals input through a single-button interface and displays the corresponding text on an OLED display.
-This project leverages the capabilities of the CH32V003F4U6 microcontroller, utilizing its GPIO functionalities for signal input detection and its I2C interface for communication with the OLED display.
-The system differentiates between short and long presses to accurately interpret Morse code sequences in real-time, demonstrating efficient use of minimal hardware resources for effective signal processing and digital communication.
+The project aims to develop a digital Morse Code Decoder using the VSDSquadron mini microcontroller.
+It decodes Morse code signals input via a single-button interface and displays the text on an OLED screen.
+The CH32V003F4U6 microcontroller leverages its GPIO capabilities for signal detection and I2C interface for OLED communication.
+By differentiating between short and long presses, the system accurately interprets Morse code in real-time.
+This implementation highlights the efficient use of minimal hardware for effective signal processing and communication.

 ## Components Required (Bill of Materials)